Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Mississippi State Stats and Trends

-- Mississippi State has played eight games, with four wins against the spread.

-- This year, the Bulldogs have one ATS win in two games as an underdog of 5.5 points or more.
+- This year, the Bulldogs have one against the spread win in two games as an underdog of 4.5 points or more.

-- Mississippi State's games this year have hit the over on three of eight set point totals (37.5%).
+- Mississippi State's games this season have gone over the total in three out of eight opportunities (37.5%).

 - The Bulldogs collect 90.9 more yards per game (425.3) than the Razorbacks allow (334.4).

-- In games that Mississippi State picks up more than 334.4 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Mississippi State totals over 334.4 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Bulldogs have turned the ball over three more times (12 total) than the Razorbacks have forced a turnover (9) this season.